Over 40 injured in serious bus crash on Long Island

-LAKEVIEW, Long Island (WABC) --43 people were injured, six seriously, after a serious bus accident on the Southern State Parkway.
+LAKEVIEW, Long Island (WABC) --Over 40 people were injured, six seriously, after a serious bus accident on the Southern State Parkway.

 The top of the bus was sheared off after reportedly hitting an overpass near Exit 19 in Lakeview on Sunday just after 9 p.m.